microsoft/BuildTourHack/stories/2/211_Centennial.md

 This segment of XML completes several important tasks:

-* All of the files in the **desktop** folder will be packaged with the UWP app
+* The Content Include line specifies that all of the files in the **desktop** folder will be packaged with the UWP app

-* The files will be copied to the AppX preserving their directory structure by specifying %(RecursiveDir)%(Filename)%(Extension) in the Link tag
+* The Link line specifies that the files will be copied to the AppX, preserving their directory structure

-* This process will be automated with every build of the solution.

-Reload **Microsoft.Knowzy.UWP.csproj** and build the solution.
+**To automate adding the WPF binaries to the UWP project, edit the XML of the Microsoft.Knowzy.UWP.csproj**

+1. In Visual Studio, right-click the **Microsoft.Knowzy.UWP** project and select **Unload project**.

+2. Right-click the **Microsoft.Knowzy.UWP** project and select **Edit Microsoft.Knowzy.UWP.csproj**.

+3. Scroll to the end of the XML file and paste the above XML code to the end of the file **before the final project tag**.

+4. Save your changes and then reload Microsoft.Knowzy.UWP.

+5. Rebuild the solution so the Microsoft.Knowzy.WPF project binaries will be added to the UWP project and packaged with the UWP app.

-* Verify that the src\Microsoft.Knowzy.UWP folder contains a **desktop** folder.
+6. Verify that the src\Microsoft.Knowzy.UWP folder contains a **desktop** folder.
 If the folder is missing, close and reopen **Microsoft.Knowzy.WPF.sln**.

-* You should be able to run the **src\Microsoft.Knowzy.UWP\desktop\Microsoft.Knowzy.WPF.exe** app by navigating to the folder and double-clicking  **Microsoft.Knowzy.WPF.exe**.
+You should be able to run the **src\Microsoft.Knowzy.UWP\desktop\Microsoft.Knowzy.WPF.exe** app by navigating to the folder and double-clicking  **Microsoft.Knowzy.WPF.exe**.
 This will test that all of the dependencies for Microsoft.Knowzy.WPF.exe were copied correctly to the **desktop** folder.

 ![desktop folder](images/211-desktop-folder.png)